Purpose

 Indicates the overall health of the system components (

-means available).
+UPmeans available).

-Shows the status of the core platform and its current version.
+Shows the status of the core platform.

-Reports the admin database status and version.
+Reports the admin database status.

 Lists the health of each registered repository database, identified by unique UUIDs.